-Table 4.
-Efficiency of outside Executives in solving conflicts with their subordinates
+Table 7.4.
+Efficiency of outside executives in solving conflicts with their subordinates

-Measue the degree of efficiency Companies under control of (structure of responds in per cent)
+Please, assess the degree of Companies under control of (structure of responds in per cent)

-of Executives in solving con- Employees Ukrainian financial- Foreign institu- Ukrainian banks and
+efficiency of Executives in solving conflicts with their subordinates at the company you control Employees Ukrainian financial- industrial groups Foreign institutional investors Ukrainian banks and investment companies

-flicts with their subordinates at industrial groups tional investors investment companies

-the company you control -

 Strongly efficient 19 31 46 35

 Efficient 34 30 38 24

 Weakly efficient 36 32 12 28

 Not sure 11 7 4 13

 Total 100 100 100 100

+Therefore, the fifth hypothesis, i.e. all groups of shareholders are sure that outside executives are much better equipped with knowledge how to make decisions effectively than inside executives, is approved.
 For the first time it is a paradox when shareholders are sure that outside executives are much more efficient in decision making than inside executives but at the same time, the number of inside executives is much higher than the number of outside executives.

-Paradox can be explained by the nature of shareholders controlling a company.
+According to table 7.5 the paradox can be explained by the nature of shareholders controlling a company.
 Thus, the higher level of knowledge on corporate governance of shareholders the higher number of outside executives in the company.
 The most qualified shareholders of Ukrainian joint stock companies are foreign institutional investors.
 The least qualified owners of Ukrainian companies are employees.

-Table 5.
-Ownership structure and origin of Executives
+Table 7.5.
+Ownership structure and origin of executives